aguennoune/tech-stack-golang-fastapi-postgresql/README.md

 ##### Testing the frontend app:

-GitHub Copilot:

-That's a good point.
-It's possible that the issue is related to the backend API not properly handling the request from the frontend app.

 To test the frontend app and its functionalities, you can use a tool like `vue-test-utils` to write unit tests for your Vue components.

 Here's an example of how you can write a unit test for your `Login.vue` component: